cchitsiang/awesome-stars/README.md

 - [beekeeper-studio/beekeeper-studio](https://github.com/beekeeper-studio/beekeeper-studio) - Modern and easy to use SQL client for MySQL, Postgres, SQLite, SQL Server, and more.
 Linux, MacOS, and Windows.
 - [epicmaxco/vuestic-admin](https://github.com/epicmaxco/vuestic-admin) - Free and Beautiful Vue 3 Admin Template
 - [Datlyfe/jira_clone](https://github.com/Datlyfe/jira_clone) - A Jira clone built with Vuejs & Nodejs/Graphql
-- [frappe/books](https://github.com/frappe/books) - Free Desktop Accounting Software for small-businesses and freelancers.
+- [frappe/books](https://github.com/frappe/books) - Free desktop accounting software for small-businesses and freelancers.
 - [karakanb/devo](https://github.com/karakanb/devo) - A Chrome and Firefox extension that displays GitHub Trending, Hacker News, Product Hunt and Designer News on every new tab.
 - [antonreshetov/massCode](https://github.com/antonreshetov/massCode) - This repository is outdated and no longer maintained.
 A new version of massCode is available! https://github.com/massCodeIO/massCode.
 A free and open source code snippets manager for developers.
 - [tuandm/laravue](https://github.com/tuandm/laravue) - Admin dashboard for enterprise Laravel applications built by VueJS and Element UI https://laravue.dev